Oscar Chicken

 3. Cover in cling film and place in the fridge.
 Marinate for at least 6 hours up to 24 hours.

 4. When ready to cook, preheat oven to 160ºC and heat a dutch oven pot on medium high on the hob.
-Add chicken thighs one at a time to pot until lightly browned.
-Add 200ml white wine to deglaze bottom.
-Add half of the chicken stock and all the marinade leftover from the bowl.
+Add chicken thighs skin side down one at a time to pot until lightly browned.Remove chicken from pot and deglaze with white wine scraping bits from the bottom of pot.
+Add marinade from bowl to pot with chicken stock and return chicken thighs back to the pot.
+You want them to be mostly submergered but the skin side above the liquid.

 6. Remove from oven and serve!
 I usually plate the chicken and ladle over the sauce.
-This goes great with mashed potatoes, potatoes gratin, leek casserole, whatever you like!

 More Recipes